 Skip to main content

-Disability Studies
+Disability Studies Major

-Available as a major or minor
+Also available as a minor

-The disability studies program blends theory and firsthand experience to offer students a deeper, more meaningful understanding of the growing disabled population.
+The disability studies degree program blends theory and firsthand experience to offer students a deeper, more meaningful understanding of the growing disabled population.

 The program was designed with an interdisciplinary approach that reflects the truth that disabilities are woven into every aspect of society.
+Roanoke College is at the forefront of that movement with the establishment of a disability studies major in Virginia.

 students play wheelchair basketball

-Disability Studies Curriculum & Courses
+Disability Studies Major Curriculum

 American Disability Perspectives